 Learn & Ask

-First of all, we recommend to read the docs.
+First of all, we recommend to read the documentation.

 The documentation consists of several publications, each having a different purpose:

 Features give an idea about FRED's functionality and contain concise feature lists grouped according to FRED's interfaces.

 Architecture description looks at the features from a more technical point of view, giving an overview of data flows at the system's boundary, and describing top-level software components of the system and how they cooperate.

 Administration manual is more practical and helps system administrators install, configure, customize and maintain the system, and also describes procedures for registry administration tasks (registrar access, domain blocking etc.) in Daphne and on the command line.

-EPP reference manual introduces FRED's implementation of the EPP protocol to registrars' developers and contains detailed reference of all EPP requests and responses, both standard and extending.
+EPP reference manual introduces FRED's implementation of the EPP protocol to registrars' developers and contains a detailed reference of all EPP requests and responses, both standard and extending.

 Source code for the documentation is on the GitHub.
-If you have some suggestions on the documentation, please submit an issue.
+If you have suggestions on the documentation, please submit an issue.